 - Sweden has 53 universities and university colleges and tuition is free for EU students, although fees have recently been introduced for non-EU students.

 - Given the country was the birthplace of the world’s most prestigious award, the Nobel Prize, it should hardly come as a surprise that its universities are well-regarded.
-At number 60, Lund University is the country's highest rated institution in the 2014–15 QS World University Rankings, followed by Uppsala University at 81.

 - There are a large number of programmes taught in English, both at Master’s and Bachelor’s level.
 Study in Sweden provides a searchable database of all English-language courses.

 EU students do not require a visa to study in Sweden.